Utility-Scale Solar PV Field Data & Thermal Inspections

 What This Means:

-• Cell-level defect detection - not just "general hotspot zones"
+• Cell-level thermal anomaly screening - not just "general hotspot zones"

 • Individual module identification - pinpoint which panel has the issue